yuhko-msft/microsoft-graph-docs/api-reference/beta/api/messagetrace-get.md

 | $skipToken | Specify the continuation token. |

 ### Paging
-Note that paging is consistent only when a start time and end time is specified or a specific condition is used such as query by a message ID.
-Without a bounded query, pages may return data that may look inconsistent since the data is changing.
+Note that paging is consistent only when a start time and end time is specified or a specific condition is used such as query by **messageId**.
+Without a bounded query, pages may return data that may look inconsistent since the data normally changes as messages go through the server.

-Records for a page are counted by recipients, so if the page size is 10 and the first message has 15 recipients, only one message is returned in the first page.
+Records on a page are enumerated per recipient in the **recipients** navigation property.
+So as an example, if the page size is 10 and the first message has 15 recipients, the first page displays the **messageTrace** data for only the first message.

 ## Request headers
 |Name|Description|